a-b-street/abstreet/book/src/dev/README.md

 the renderable map objects, because this crash will consistently happen at startup-time and be noticed by somebody developing before a player gets to it.

+See the [testing strategy](testing.md) page.

+## Logging

-Prefer using `info!`, `warn!`, `error!`, etc from the `log` crate.
+Prefer using `info!`, `warn!`, `error!`, etc from the `log` crate rather than `println`.
 Or if a `Timer` is available and you want to collect all notes together, `timer.note`.
 There are still many places calling `println!`, but we're trying to clean these up.

+Adjust the log level without recompiling via the `RUST_LOG` env variable.

+    RUST_LOG=debug cargo run --bin game

+This can be done on a per lib basis:

+    RUST_LOG=my_lib=debug cargo run --bin game

+Or a module-by-module basis:

+    RUST_LOG=my_lib::module=debug cargo run --bin game

+You can mix and match:

+    # error logging by default, except the foo:bar module at debug level
+    # and the entire baz crate at info level
+    RUST_LOG=error,foo::bar=debug,baz=info cargo run --bin game

+For some special cases, you might want to use regex matching by specifying a pattern with the "/":

+    # only log once every 10k
+    RUST_LOG="fast_paths=debug/contracted node [0-9]+0000 " mike import_la

-See the [testing strategy](testing.md) page.
+See the [env_logger
+documentation](https://docs.rs/env_logger/0.8.2/env_logger/) for more usage examples.

 ## Profiling